 It’s a relatively simple process with T-Mobile, too.
 Sign in to your account, and then click Tools > Family Allowance > Access Family Allowances.
 From the Blocking Numbers menu, you can choose up to 10 contacts.

-In contrast to T-Mobile and Sprint, Verizon makes blocking specific numbers a bit of a hassle.
-To activate call screening, log in to your account and select Manage Verizon Family Safeguards & Controls.
+Verizon also makes permanent blocking a hassle, though it is possible.
+To block a caller, log in to your account and select Manage Verizon Family Safeguards & Controls.
 Then, pull up Call & Message Blocking Feature and add numbers.
 You’re limited to five, and they’ll reset every 90 days — permanent blocking requires Verizon’s $5 a month FamilyBase plan.